The Best Things to do in Oaxaca City (by a resident)

 Dia de Los Muertos

-Day of the Dead is a Mexico-wide celebration, but it is especially good in Oaxaca.
+This is a nationwide festival, but it celebrating Dia de Los Muertos in Oaxaca should be on every Mexico travellers’ bucket list.
 The festival celebrates the lives of those who have passed – and legend has it that they come to the houses of their loved ones during the festival.
 It is tradition to make a shrine to late friends or relatives and to go to the graveyards to honour them.
 If you’re just passing through Mexico, you can go to a graveyard and adopt a grave which doesn’t have any visitors.
 There are also lots of parades and events in town.

 Noche de los Rabanos